Reds vs. Cardinals Player Props Betting Odds

-Player prop bet odds for Paul Goldschmidt, Jonathan India and others are listed when the St. Louis Cardinals visit the Cincinnati Reds at Great American Ball Park on Monday at 6:40 PM ET.
+Player prop bet odds for Paul Goldschmidt, Jonathan India and others are available when the St. Louis Cardinals visit the Cincinnati Reds at Great American Ball Park on Tuesday (first pitch at 6:40 PM ET).

 Bet on this matchup or its props with DraftKings!